Skyborn Receives Environmental Permit To Build 1 Gw-Storgrundet Offshore Wind Farm In Sweden

-The project area is in Gävlecounty, situated about 15 kilometers from the mainland in Gävle and Söderhamn municipalities.
+The project area is in Gvlecounty, situated about 15 kilometers from the mainland in Gvle and Sderhamn municipalities.
 It is recognized as a site of national importance for energy production and extraction in Sweden's marine spatial plans.
-The electricity production from Storgrundet Offshore will equal roughly 70% of the current electricity demand in Gävlecounty.
+The electricity production from Storgrundet Offshore will equal roughly 70% of the current electricity demand in Gvlecounty.

 Earlier this year, Skyborn submitted two separate permit applications to the Swedish government for offshore wind in the Bothnian Sea, one for Eystrasalt Offshore and one for Fyrskeppet Offshore.
 In total, Skyborn's development portfolio in Sweden has a potential power production of 40 TWh annually.